 Broad beans are hard to buy I find, so I was delighted to discover a load of broad beans in my veg box last week.
 I lost no time in using them along with some fresh mint from the garden.

 Quantities for this minted broad bean spread will depend on how many broad beans you have, but as this recipe involves double podding, you will need more than you think to make a decent amount.
 Slipping off the outer cases of the beans is a bit of a faff, but well worth the effort.
 CT’s quip when he tried it, was “if you could sell this stuff, you’d make a mint”.

-Not many other ingredients are needed to make this super simple spread, some garlic, a squeeze of lime juice, a drizzle of oil and you’re done.
+You don’t need many other ingredients to make this super simple spread.
+Just add some garlic, a squeeze of lime juice, a drizzle of oil and you’re done.
 Spread it on sourdough for a quick lunch – mmmmm!
 It’s suitable for all as it’s dairy free and vegan and is also good as a dip with crudités or crisps.